Stockflare/blog/_posts/2015-02-21-hettys-success.markdown

 image: /img/quote-hetty-sells.jpg
 ---

-From [Hetty Green](http://en.wikipedia.org/wiki/Hetty_Green), known as the *Witch of Wall Street* who was the richest woman in America, if not the world, at the time of John D. Rockerfeller and J.P.
+From [Hetty Green](http://en.wikipedia.org/wiki/Hetty_Green), known as the *Witch of Wall Street* who was the richest woman in America, if not the world, at the time of J.D.
+Rockefeller and J.P.
 Morgan.

 > I buy when things are low and no one wants them.
 I keep them until they go up and people are crazy to get them.